rootslab/cocker/Readme.md

 ###Methods

 > All the methods from net.Socket module are inherited.

 > Arguments within [ ] are optional, '|' indicates multiple type for an argument.

-> Cocker methods:

 ```javascript
 // connect optionally with a config object, like for the constructor.